freebuu/laravel-filterable/README.md

 - **$fieldValue** - id (optional, mandatory only with **where_has**)
 - **$value** - 30,40

-In code they are presented as [FilterCaseEnum.php](src/Params/FilterCaseEnum.php) and they work like this
+In code, they are presented as [FilterCaseEnum.php](src/Params/FilterCaseEnum.php) and they work like this
 - **FROM**
   - Accepts only int
   - `$builder->where($field, '>=', $value)`